hackergrrl/common-readme/readme_tips.md

 perspective on the subject from both sides.

-## what's the problem? (a massive pile of good and bad things)
+## A massive pile of *things*: some good, some bad

 The node ecosystem is powered by its modules.
 Each module is a superpower.
-If node was a train, it's npm taht arranges them into a string of boxcars, and puts a driving locomotive behind all of it.
+If node was a train, it's npm that arranges them into a string of boxcars, and puts a driving locomotive behind all of it.

 This train of superpowers runs on schedule at [npm](https://npmjs.org).
 In the